-"We're very positive, very optimistic," said Mike Cox, spokesman for the state Department of Public Safety.
-Cox said 13 people - all adults - were holed up.
-The group has demanded the release of the other jailed follower, a woman arrested on contempt charges.
-McLaren has also demanded a statewide referendum on independence for Texas.
-Six of the holed-up Republic of Texas members are wanted on kidnapping charges or other offenses related to the hostagetaking.
-Two armored personnel carriers arrived around midday from Tyler, 520 miles across battles in court.
-"If McLaren has a difthe state.
-They were borrowed ferent agenda, if he from the Smith County Sheriff's wants to be a martyr, he department, which obtained them free as surplus from the can do that real easy,' DeGuerin said.
-"Have a standoff. start shooting "We have ample manpower out here and we have augand the government will mented that some, as you've accommodate him and seen today.
-And (McLaren) is probably win.
-I'd hate to see it come to that.'
+"If McLaren has a different agenda, if he wants to be a martyr, he can do that real easy," DeGuerin said.
+"Have a standoff, start shooting and the government will accommodate him and probably win.
+I'd hate to see it come to that."
 DeGuerin called the arrival of the armored carriers "provocative."
 Authorities also set up a roadblock closing at least 11 miles of the only highway into the community.
 Republic members contend that Texas, which was briefly an independent republic, was illegally annexed as a state in 1845 and that they are its legitimate government.
 They also have filed millions of dollars in bogus liens against Texans and public officials, clogging up the courts.
+The group, founded courts.
 The group, founded in 1995, has split into at least three factions, two of which now disavow McLaren.